pharaun13/maleficarum-worker/README.md

 # Change Log
 This is the Maleficarum Worker component implementation.

+## [7.1.0] - 2018-10-04
+### Added
+- Added a new encapsulator: "Retry" that will attempt to requeue a failed command a specific number of times.
+- Reintroduced addCommand and addCommands helper methods to the abstract handler.
+[CAUTION: they have a new interface]
+### Changed
+- The Information encapsulator will now include message meta data information in the initial log entry.

 ## [7.0.1] - 2018-09-04
 ### Changed
 - Added additional protection in the Deadletter encapsulation that will keep the worker process from exiting if the deadletter connection was misconfigured.